Logistics Management Institute: History

-Subsidiaries and Acquisitions
+Acquisitions

 In 2004, LMI acquired The Bureaucrat, Inc., a non-profit organization that publishes The Public Manager, a quarterly journal covering public management issues, and, the following year, formed the LMI Research Institute, which conducts research for the organization, both internally and through academic partnerships with several research universities in the United States.
 In 2008, LMI purchased Jasmah Consulting, which was reorganized as the Intelligence Programs group within the organization's existing infrastructure.

 In 2019, LMI acquired two companies, The Tauri Group, a government contracting firm confronting national and homeland security challenges, and Clockwork Solutions, a firm based in Austin that offers a predictive analytics software platform.
 LMI established a wholly owned subsidiary, LMI Consulting, in April 2020.
 In 2021, LMI acquired Suntiva, a digitally based business transformation company focused on public health and defense and headquartered in Falls Church, VA.

+In 2022, LMI acquired Synaptech, which creates digital engineering, modeling, and simulation software for the national security and space industries.
+In 2024, LMI acquired JJR Solutions, a business rooted in military service that is working to improve the nation’s health and security through user experience and technology solutions.